Identify similar tasting red wines based on their intensity from lightest to boldest.

 - Wines with black fruit flavors tend to be fuller bodied

 The fascinating thing about wine grapes is the wide range of climates in which they can grow.
 However, you’ll notice that certain varieties grow only in cool climates and vice versa.
+Cooler climates tend to produce lighter red wines with higher acidity.

 This chart shows us several red wine varieties and the climate types they prefer.
 Jones et all 2006